Autism Affect Motor Skill Development: What Parents Miss

 Here are some early signs that might show how autism affect motor skill development:

-• It is not at the right age when a baby crawls
+• It is not the right age when a baby crawls

 • difficulty in walking or running